North China Daily News: History

-Between 1925 and 1949 the paper employed a former officer of the Russian Imperial Army, Georgi Sapojnikov, as its daily cartoonist.
+Between 1925 and 1949, the paper employed a former officer of the Russian Imperial Army, Georgi Sapojnikov, as its daily cartoonist.
 Drawing under the signature of "Sapajou" he was noted for his perceptive coverage of the complex politics of contemporary China and the extremes of life and society in Shanghai during this period.

-The North-China Herald and the daily edition suspended publication after 8 December 1941 during the Pacific War.
-Publication of the Herald was never resumed.
-On 31 March 1951, the North China Daily News suspended publication at the orders of the ruling Chinese Communist Party and the North China Daily News Building was seized by the Shanghai municipal government of the People's Republic of China.
+The North-China Herald and the daily edition suspended publication after 8 December 1941, at the start of the Pacific War, and was never resumed.
+On 31 March 1951, the North China Daily News officially suspended publication on the orders of the ruling Chinese Communist Party and the North China Daily News Building was seized by the Shanghai municipal government of the People's Republic of China.

 The Shanghai Library has an incomplete collection of back issues of the North China Daily News and the North-China Herald at the Bibliotheca Zi-Ka-Wei (in Xujiahui).